Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/avoiding_common_attacks.md

 # Avoiding common attacks
-what measures were taken to ensure contracts are not susceptible to common attacks.
-(Module 9 Lesson 3)

 ## Integer arithmetic overflow
 SafeMath library used to increment counter by 1, library checks to make sure integer does not wraparound and overflow